mvcds/hubi/README.md

 * `--pattern | -p` is a glob pattern to the [domain files](#domain-files)
 * `--output | -o` is the folder to which files will be saved - in the future files should be redirected to specific folders but right now they are concentrated on the `output` directory 😞
-* `--translator | -t` which [translator](#missing-translators), AKA the file resposnible to translate domain files into source files, should be used, at this stage (prof of concept) the only "useful" value is `ubi` because it is similar to what the JoiTranslator will output
+* `--translator | -t` which [translator](#missing-translators), AKA the file responsible to translate domain files into source files, should be used, at this stage (proof of concept) the only "useful" value is `ubi` because it is similar to what the JoiTranslator will output

 ## Notes